NicholasThrom/ts-do-lang/style-guide.md

 If changes do not fit together, put them in seperate commits.

-Many detailed commits is preferable to few, large commits.
+Many detailed commits are preferred to few, large commits.